Mark-to-market accounting: FAS 124

 Statement of Financial Accounting Standards No. 124, Accounting for Certain Investments Held by Not-for-Profit Organizations, commonly known as "FAS 124", is an accounting standard issued during November 1995 by FASB, which became effective for entities with fiscal years beginning after December 15, 1995.

 FAS 124 requires that, for investments in equity securities with readily determinable fair values and for all investments in debt securities, a not-for-profit organization must report them at fair value, with gains and losses included in a Statement of Activities.
 A narrow exception is made to allow limited held-to-maturity accounting for a not-for-profit organization if comparable business entities are engaged in the same industry.

-FAS 157 / Accounting Standards Codification Topic 820
+FAS 157 / ASC 820

-Statement of Financial Accounting Standards No. 157, Fair Value Measurements, commonly known as "FAS 157", is an accounting standard issued during September 2006 by FASB, which became effective for entities with fiscal years beginning after November 15, 2007.
+Statement of Financial Accounting Standards No. 157, Fair Value Measurements, commonly known as "FAS 157", was an accounting standard issued during September 2006 by FASB, which became effective for entities with fiscal years beginning after November 15, 2007.
+Under Accounting Standards Codification, FASB's fair value accounting guidance has been recodified as ASC Topic 820.

 FAS Statement 157 includes the following: